Famous puppeteers. Toys for adults. Dreams of Harlequin

 1.Anatomical drawing

-(V. Selivanov, sculptor, student and fellow of the Union of Artists of Russia -12 hours
+(V. Selivanov, sculptor, diploma winner and scholarship holder of the Union of Artists of Russia -12 hours

 (S. Romanov, artist, collector) - 8 hours

-(E. Manshavina, artist, member of the Moscow Union of Artists) - 8 hours
+(E. Manshavina, artist, member of the Ministry of Agriculture) - 8 hours

 (S. Rumyantseva, artist, chairman of the Art Doll Section) - 12 hours